 Our van came with several very useful extras fitted, amongst others:

-a small roof mounted solar panel that charged the two leisure batteries, roof rack bars and ladder for additional carrying capacity, reversing camera and sensors, black out/privacy blinds for the cab.
+a small roof-mounted solar panel that charged the two leisure batteries, roof rack bars and ladder for additional carrying capacity, reversing camera and sensors, and blackout/privacy blinds for the cab.
 In addition, we have made the alterations listed below:

-(Please click on a thumbnail to enlarge the image, and go to the bottom of the page for the search and translate options)
+(Please click on a thumbnail to enlarge the image)

 Top tips –

-Toilet – DO NOT USE BIO TABS!
+Toilet – do not use Bio-Tabs as recommended by some!
 The plastic coating does not fully dissolve in cold water and will eventually coat the inside of the cassette with slime that attracts smells.
 Green chemical in the cassette and Steradent in the flush tank work well – no smells!

 Gas bottles – use a fridge magnet to indicate the bottle in use if you have more than one.
 The Truma Gas Level checker is an easy way to check levels.

-Cleaning – use Wet and Forget on the roof to stop green algae forming and black streaks down the side of the van (avoid prolonged contact with any graphics or they may fade).
-Fenwicks Bobby Dazzler and Caravan cleaner are great for cleaning and protecting the rest of the van.
-Autoglym Super Resin Polish is great for removing small blemishes and giving the bodywork an all over shine.
+Cleaning – use Wet and Forget on the roof to stop green algae from forming and black streaks down the side of the van (avoid prolonged contact with any graphics or they may fade).
+Fenwicks Bobby Dazzler and Caravan Cleaner are great for cleaning and protecting the rest of the van.
+Autoglym Super Resin Polish is great for removing small blemishes and giving the bodywork an all-over shine.

 Scratched windows – get rid of scratches in the habitation windows by using Brasso.
 Apply with a clean dry cloth and rub in a circular motion until the scratches disappear, buff until clear and then rinse off.
-Works for all plastic windows and removes stubborn stains on the bodywork as well.
+Works for all plastic windows and foggy headlight lenses.

 Storage rattles – bubble wrap and non-slip matting make useful ‘dividers’ or wraps, and also stop things sliding on shelves.
 Put paper plates between your regular plates if stored flat, or use slotted pipe lagging if stored upright.
 Use non-slip matting cut to size between stackable pans (the Tefal Ingenio sets with removable handles are brilliant to store and even better to cook with)